 Our lawyers acted on behalf of a nurse referred to the NMC following allegations of misconduct within their role as a manager of a care home.
 Written representations were made to the NMC’s case examiners arguing that the actions did not amount to misconduct, and that our client’s fitness to practise was not impaired.
 The Case Examiners concluded that there was no case to answer and the case was closed.

 Our lawyers acted for a nurse accused of serious misconduct relating to the treatment of a patient with a mental health condition.
 Our client broadly admitted the allegations made by the NMC but disputed many of the underlying facts.
 We entered into negotiations with the NMC regarding a consensual panel determination (CPD).
-The CPD was ultimately agreed and as such our client avoided a hearing before the NMC’s conduct and competence committee.
+The CPD was ultimately agreed and as such our client avoided a fitness to practise hearing.

-Our lawyers acted for a care home manager accused of serious misconduct relating to the treatment of a service user.
-Our client admitted the allegations but denied that their fitness to practise was currently impaired.
-The bundle of documents presented to the conduct and competence committee included excellent references and significant evidence of insight and remediation.
-The committee found the public would wish to see a good, competent and dedicated nurse allowed to practise.
-No action was taken against our client’s registration.
+Our lawyers acted for a care home manager referred to the NMC following a very serious incident in a care home.
+Our client admitted the allegations which were made but denied that their fitness to practise was currently impaired.
+The bundle of documents presented to the committee included excellent references and significant evidence of insight and remediation.
+The committee did not make a finding of impairment and no action was taken against our client’s registration.

 Our lawyers acted for a nurse referred to the NMC following a conviction for a serious criminal offence which resulted in a suspended prison sentence.
 Compelling evidence of mitigation, remorse and insight was presented to the committee.
 The committee made a finding of impairment but did not take any action against our client’s registration.